Menu

 Challenges in Remortgaging with Help to Buy

 While remortgaging might seem like a logical step, it’s not without hurdles.
-For one, the homeowner’s property value might have changed since the initial purchase.
-If the property’s value has increased, homeowners will need to repay a higher amount on the equity loan, making remortgage more challenging.
+The homeowner’s property value might have changed since the initial purchase.
+If the property’s value has increased, homeowners must repay a higher amount on the equity loan, making remortgaging more challenging.

 Bad credit poses another issue.
-The question of help to buy with bad credit often arises.
+The question of helping to buy with bad credit often arises.
 While securing the initial Help to Buy might have been possible, remortgaging with a less-than-stellar credit history can prove challenging.
 Still, it’s not impossible.
-Help to buy mortgage brokers are often equipped to guide homeowners through this, even if they have bad credit.
+Help-to-buy mortgage brokers are often equipped to guide homeowners through this, even if they have bad credit.

 Why Some Believe Help to Buy is Not Ideal

-There are voices in the property sector that argue why help to buy is bad.
+Some voices in the property sector argue why help to buy is bad.
 The primary critique is that it artificially inflates property prices.
 Others feel that the scheme ties homeowners to a financial ticking clock, with the looming five-year deadline causing potential financial strain.

 The Journey of Paying Off Help to Buy

-Homeowners often wonder about how to pay back help to buy or how to repay help to buy.
-While repaying the loan before the 5-year mark can save on interest, most look into paying off help to buy loan before 5 years due to the interest on the help to buy loan that starts accruing after this period.
+Homeowners often wonder how to repay a help-to-buy loan or how to pay back the loan.
+While repaying the loan before the 5-year mark can save on interest, most look into paying off the loan before 5 years due to the interest that starts accruing after this period.

 For those considering this route, the process typically involves: